Pa amb tomàquet

-It is considered one of the typical examples that define the Mediterranean diet, extended as a traditional recipe throughout the Catalan Countries.
+It is considered one of the typical examples that define the Mediterranean diet, extended as a traditional recipe throughout the Catalan Countries, and its preparation has become an iconic ritual of Western Mediterranean culture.

-It is popularly consumed on its own as a snack or a tapa with any meal, from breakfast to dinner.
+It is popularly consumed on its own as a snack, as sandwich or a tapa with any meal, from breakfast to dinner.

 Preparation

-In some Catalan restaurants, the tomato mixture is pre-made and is brushed on the bread, while others provide the guests with the ingredients to do the work themselves.
-The dish is served accompanied with any sorts of sausages (cured botifarres, xoriço, fuet, Iberian ham, etc.), ham, cheeses, omelettes, anchovies or other marinated fish, or grilled vegetables like escalivada.
+In some restaurants, the tomato is spread on the bread, while others provide the guests with the ingredients to do the work themselves.
+The dish is served accompanied with any sorts of sausages (such as cured botifarres, xoriço, fuet, Iberian ham, or others), ham, cheeses, omelettes, anchovies or other marinated fish, or grilled vegetables like escalivada.